Basement (geology): Age

 The basement rocks of the continental crust tend to be much older than the oceanic crust.
-The oceanic crust can be from 0–340 million years in age, with an average age of 64Ma.
+The oceanic crust can be from 0–340 million years in age, with an average age of 64 million years.
 Continental crust is older because continental crust is light and thick enough so it is not subducted, while oceanic crust is periodically subducted and replaced at subduction and oceanic rifting areas.

 Complexity

 The basement rocks are often highly metamorphosed and complex, and are usually crystalline.
 They may consist of many different types of rock – volcanic, intrusive igneous and metamorphic.
 They may also contain ophiolites, which are fragments of oceanic crust that became wedged between plates when a terrane was accreted to the edge of the continent.
 Any of this material may be folded, refolded and metamorphosed.
 New igneous rock may freshly intrude into the crust from underneath, or may form underplating, where the new igneous rock forms a layer on the underside of the crust.
-The majority of continental crust on the planet is around 1–3 billion years old, and it is theorised that there was at least one period of rapid expansion and accretion to the continents during the Precambrian.
+The majority of continental crust on the planet is around 1 to 3 billion years old, and it is theorised that there was at least one period of rapid expansion and accretion to the continents during the Precambrian.

-Much of the basement rock may have originally been oceanic crust, but it was highly metamorphosed and converted into continental crust.
-It is possible for oceanic crust to be subducted down into the Earth's mantle, at subduction fronts, where oceanic crust is being pushed down into the mantle by an overriding plate of oceanic or continental crust.
+The U.S East Coast

+The U.S. East Coast is one of the best examples in the world of basement rock Geology.

+The crystalline basement underlying the U.S. East Coast formed largely during late Paleozoic mountain-building as Africa (Gondwana) collided with North America (Laurentia) to assemble Pangaea.
+This culminated in the Alleghanian orogeny (ca. 325–260 Ma), which welded metamorphic and igneous terranes into the Appalachian core.
+This created the deep, resistant foundation of the North American craton now buried beneath much of the Coastal Plain from Florida to New York.